Jandev/adr-cli/README.md

 A command-line tool for working with Architecture Decision Records (ADRs).

+# Installation

+* Download the latest version of the adr-cli tool from the [Releases page](https://github.com/Jandev/adr-cli/releases)
+It's available for both Windows & Linux.

+* Copy the executable to a location mentioned in the PATH of your system.

 # Usage

 You can use this tool to create a directory for your ADR documents to be stored in and create new ADR files.